The nomadic history of the Tyburn Stone tells of a way marker pointing travellers down the Edgware Road to Tyburn and its various homes.

 There is a plaque by the stone in its current position but it doesn’t make sense.
 London memorial website, London Remembers, tells us that it was probably transcribed without thinking from a previous brass plaque affixed to the stone in 1909, when it was installed outside Capital and Counties Bank at number 195 Edgware Road on the corner of Star Street.

 The stone disappeared when that building was demolished in 1930 but reappeared in the window of the Lloyds Bank on that site in the 2000s.
-It remained on display until the branch shut in 2013 when it was relocated to the newly refurbished glass entrance to the London Hilton Metropole.
+It remained on display until the branch shut in 2013 when it was relocated to the London Hilton Metropole.

 Although it’s now roughly half a mile out of place it remains a fascinating reminder of the area’s history as a gateway to London and an anachronistic oddity for the thousands of visitors who pass it every day.